 Templates can be found when composing an email.
 Reply or Compose a new email → or reply to Click on the three dots at the bottom right of the 'compose email' window.
 Then select Templates from the menu.

 Pretty tiresome right?
 Here's a more powerful way to use them...

 Where these templates become powerful is when they are used in conjunction with filters.
 Any email that can be filtered can have an automatic reply linked to it.

 By creating a filter and using the filter rules: Subject, Has The Words, Doesn't Have in combination with using Send Template: <template> some pretty powerful scenarios can be created.

 For example, let's say you needed to create an automation that triggers when a specific type of email is received.
 Then you would create filters based on each variation of that email (or email content), and check the send a template option at the last step when creating the filter, to send an email template.

 #10 Gmail Email Adress Tricks

-If you are using the standard Gmail (ie this trick won't work with Gmail Workspace) on a custom domain) there are some Gmail hacks you can use for the name of your email address.
+If you are using the standard Gmail (or with Gmail Workspace) on your own custom domain) there are some Gmail hacks you can use for the name of your email address.
 With a Gmail address you automatically own all dotted versions of your address.
 This allows you to essentially change the appearance of your email address while still ensuring that all emails are delivered to you.
 These tricks allow you to create as many email variations as you'd like and become powerful when used in conjunction with email filters.